Hylander21st/API-Assignment-1/README.md

 # Alden's Anime  Module

-This Node.js module simulates interactions with a anime website, allowing users to search for anime, post reviews and ratings, get a random anime, and more.
+This Node.js module simulates interactions with a anime website, allowing users to search for anime, post reviews and ratings, get a random anime and more.

 ## Installation